 Have you been to Costa Rica, and what was your biggest travel disappointment?

 Thank you for reading!
 I hope you enjoyed seeing a few snippets of my trip, it’s so nice to write about my trips when I get home and preserve the memories.
+You can read about more of my adventures on the travel section of my blog!
 As aways, please like & subscribe <3